All Episodes

 Now make sure the next one has got some tears and is going to lose control.

-That was great, that was great television.
+That was great television.

-When I first started appearing on TV, I wanted to appear calm, cool, rational, intellectual, smart, gifted, bright, unique, and that was considered boring.
+When I first started appearing on TV, I wanted to appear calm, cool, rational, intellectual, smart, gifted, bright, unique.

-Uh, you can't do that, but that's not going to reach out and grab anybody from the screen.
+That's not going to reach out and grab anybody from the screen.

-He used to work at CNN, and I was a victim of a Kinsley setup in the in a pre-interview on a segment on Talk Radio and Crossfire, which is why I've never gone back to that show.
+He used to work at CNN, and I was a victim of a Kinsley setup in a pre-interview on a segment on Talk Radio and Crossfire, which is why I've never gone back to that show.

 And if they want people getting mad, why'd they get rid of Novak?